-- Press the or + keys to cycle through the relay list, or press the RELAY softkey, then enter a relay output number to go directly to that relay.
-See note 0 - Press the LEVEL softkey, then or + to cycle, or use the number keys to enter a specific level.
+- 1. Press the or + keys to cycle through the relay list, or press the RELAY softkey then enter a relay output number to go directly to that relay. - 2.
+Press the LEVEL softkey, then or + to cycle or the # keys or enter a level directly.
 Press the ENTER key to confirm or the BACK key to cancel.
-See note ❷ - If desired, press the TIMEOUT softkey, and use the number keys to enter a time in hours and minutes.
-After this time expires the relay overridden to ON will turn OFF.
-See note
+2 - 3.
+If desired, press the TIMEOUT softkey, then the Number keys to enter a time in hours and minutes.
+After this time expires the relay overridden ON will turn OFF.
+3